Gryffinclaw Solutions

 Instructions

-Now that we've gone over the "Do's" and "Don't's" of AI coding assistance, we'll go through the step-by-step of using AI coding assistance effectively in a project.
+Now that we've gone over the "Do's" and "Don't's" of AI coding assistance, we'll go through the step-by-step process of using AI coding assistance effectively in a project.
 Follow the steps below to use AI assistance responsibly and effectively.
 Because of how accessible it is, we recommend using GitHub Copilot as it is built into applications like Visual Studio Code and GitHub.
 If you are unsure how to access the AI coding assistant in your preferred application, be sure to ask a teacher or search on Google for help.
 Every app is unique and won't have everything in quite the same place.

-Step 1: Start with an idea
+Step 1: Brainstorming an idea

 From every great project comes a great idea.
 Brainstorm what you want out of your website, the way it looks, the contents of it, everything that you can think of.
 This is the part of the project where you can let your imagination run wild.
 Just be aware that the final product may not turn out exactly as you thought.